-The benefit is 80% of insured earnings; 70% if the insured has no dependent children, is receiving a full daily benefit that exceeds 140 francs, and does not have a disability.
-The benefit is paid after a 5-day waiting period.
+80% of insured earnings is paid; 70% if the insured has no dependent children younger than age 25, is receiving a full daily benefit that exceeds 140 francs, and does not have a disability.
+The benefit is paid after a five-day waiting period.

-Benefits are paid for up to 260 days for persons who are not subject to any contribution condition; 400 days with at least 12 months of contributions; or 520 days if age 55 or older with at least 18 months of contributions (the age condition is waived if the insured is receiving a basic disability pension or a mandatory occupational disability pension).
+Benefits are paid for up to 260 days with at least 12 months of contributions; 400 days with at least 18 months of contributions; 520 days if age 55 or older or if receiving a disability pension with at least 22 months of contributions; 200 days if the insured is younger than age 25 and has no dependent children; or 90 days for persons exempt from the contribution requirement.

-Partial unemployment benefit: A benefit of 80% of lost earnings is paid for up to 12 months in a 2-year period for a reduction in working hours; for up to 6 months for a reduction in working hours due to bad weather.
+Partial unemployment benefit: 80% of lost earnings is paid for up to 18 months in a two-year period for a reduction in working hours; for up to six months for a reduction in working hours due to bad weather.